Jaeuk-Han/Jaeuk-Han/README.md

   Developed retrieval-augmented pipelines and conducted experiments in dense retrieval, LoRA, GRPO, and reliability evaluation.

 - **AI & Robotics Instructor, Taekwang High School** · May-Oct 2024
-  Delivered workshops and special lectures on machine learning, deep learning, and Arduino using original slides and hands-on notebooks.
+  Delivered workshops and special lectures on machine learning, deep learning, and Arduino using slides and hands-on notebooks.

 ## What I Use